osmarks/dragon/README.md

 * **Introspection Module** is an introspection module, bound to a user, in a manipulator.
 To use it, it must be connected to a client with it configured, and the external side of the buffers.
 It is recommended that you interact with the client connected to it via a Plethora keyboard.

 ### Configuration
+`setup.lua` handles most of the installation.
+It can also be run as `setup update` in order to update the code without going through the config process.
+Download it with `wget https://osmarks.ml/git/osmarks/dragon/raw/branch/master/setup.lua`.
 Configuration must be saved in a file called `conf` (no `.lua` extension).
 It is in lua table/textutils.serialise syntax.

 #### Server/Client